jochasinga/referkit-node/README.md

 ## Authentication

-To log into your account, use `Auth` class.
+To log into your account, use an `Auth` as a static class or instantiate a singleton object.
 It is a single source of truth for your account identity as Alphaseek customer.

+### Static

 ```js